 What is the most cost effective energy source?

 When it comes to utility-scale electricity generation, solar power is now the cheapest electricity in world history.
 In fact, building new utility solar capacity is cheaper than operating existing coal plants, meaning there is no reason to continue burning coal to make electricity once enough solar is available.
 That should hold true long into the future as solar costs continue to decline.

 When it comes to the most cost-effective energy source for home consumption, in many cases, the answer is also solar, but there are some caveats.
 If homeowners can take advantage of the federal solar tax credit for installing a rooftop solar energy system, then in general, their total energy costs with solar will be cheaper than grid power over the 25-year life of the solar panels.

 In some places with very high electricity costs like the east coast and California, home solar is much more cost-effective than grid power even without subsidies.
-Places like Massachusetts and New Jersey offer additional solar incentives that can help homeowners break even on the total cost of solar in just a few years, leaving them with potentially decades of free electricity from their fully paid-for solar panels.
+Places like Massachusetts and New Jersey offer additional solar incentives that can help homeowners break even on the total cost of solar in only a few years, leaving them with potentially decades of free electricity from their fully paid-for solar panels.

 In states with very low electricity costs, like much of the South and the Pacific Northwest — where hydroelectric power keeps rates low — home solar is still competitive with grid power, but it’s not quite the no-brainer financial move it is elsewhere.
 Still, people with very high usage in those states can save significant amounts of money over time by switching to solar power.

 How do I make my house net zero?